 Mr. Dobson continues his work to improve communication and accountability within the office.
 His guiding principles are truth and fairness in representing the public interest, rigorous prosecution of criminal offenders, and care and empathy for crime victims.

 Brandy N. Hartman, Director of Office Operations graduated magna cum laude from Tiffin University with a Bachelor of Science degree in Criminal Justice and later graduated cum laude earning her Master of Science degree in Criminal Behavior.
 Ms. Hartman was certified through Community Mediation Services of Central Ohio and has been a mediator since 2010.
 Previously, Ms. Hartman worked at Wood Lane Residential Services, Inc. as a Case Manager and later an Assistant Supervisor.
 In 2009, she was hired by the Wood County Prosecutor’s Office as Assistant Director of the C.Y.C.L.E.
 Division, and was promoted to the position of Director of the C.Y.C.L.E.
 Division in 2012.
-In 2018, Ms. Hartman was promoted to the position of Director of Office Operations where she is responsible for supervising staff and the daily operations of the office.
+She participated in the Leadership BG Class of 2015.
+In 2018, Ms. Hartman was promoted to the position of Director of Office Operations where she is responsible for supervising staff and overseeing the daily operations of the office.

 Thomas A. Matuszak, Chief Assistant received his Bachelors Degree from Miami University and his Juris Doctorate from the University of Toledo College of Law.
 He began his law enforcement career with the Lucas County Prosecutor’s Office in 1997, where he served as the Director of the Organized & Economic Crimes Task Force for eight years.
 From 2005 to 2011, Mr. Matuszak worked in private practice where he focused on complex commercial litigation.
 In 2011, he came home to law enforcement with the Wood County Prosecutor’s Office.
 In 2015 Mr. Matuszak was appointed Chief Assistant of the Criminal Division.
 In addition to his supervisory role, he also prosecutes many of the theft, fraud, and embezzlement cases.